 The transfer, copy, or communication, by a PII Controller or a PII Processor acting on behalf of the PII Controller, of PII and accountability for that PII when transferred to another entity, which will become the PII Controller of that PII.

 NOTE: When a PII Controller transfers or copies information to another entity it retains accountability for that PII.
 An example would be an entity using a cloud storage service for backups.
 We note this here because, for a PII Principal, both this ‘use’ and actual ‘disclosure’ may be termed ‘sharing’ information.
-However, these are significant differences from a transparency and regulatory point of view.
+However, there are significant differences from a transparency and regulatory point of view.

 Consent